 LEGO has earned the right to celebrate.
 Not only are kids playing with more mini LEGO people than there are human beings on the planet but in 2015, they were nominated by Forbes as the most powerful brand in the world.
 For a company which was on the brink of bankruptcy in 2004, the toy maker has made an amazing turnaround.
 They restructured, hired a new CEO, and forged more licensing partnerships than ever before.
-Most importantly, they discovered the secret to some of the world’s most successful, low risk innovation strategies.
+Most importantly, they discovered the secret to some of the world’s most successful company and reducing attrition in the call center and low risk innovation strategies.

 These strategies helped LEGO create a powerful brand envied by every other company in the world.
 However, successes like these are not, and need not be, restricted to global companies with billions in revenue.
 The point of low risk innovation tools is that one can use them to test ideas in any setting and with any budget.
 Whether you are a cash strapped startup or a Forbes 500 firm, sustainable innovation can be your ticket to success.